How Do GAP Certifications Compare to FSMA’s Produce Safety Rule?

 All the Good agricultural practices (GAPs) and Good Manufacturing Practice (GMPs) audits that produce farms have undergone up to this point have been buyer-driven.
 After successfully passing an audit, the farm receives a GAP and/or GMP Certification.

-For the past decade, farms selling primarily wholesale have been required to pass a third party audit annually in order to sell to a specific outlet.
+For the past two decade, farms selling primarily wholesale have been required to pass a third party audit annually in order to sell to a specific outlet.

 GAP Audits often include a field and harvest crew audit.
 Good manufacturing Practices (GMP) or Good handling practices (GHP) audits cover packinghouses and if any produce is processed the facility is often required to determine if it requires a HACCP plan.